 Tour Operator: Travelrite International Pty Ltd, (ABN 64 005 817 078) is the tour operator.

 The tour costs are based on general transport, entry, and accommodation costs.
 Travelrite reserves the right to alter the costs if any of these factors change, giving any passenger that has booked the right to withdraw with full refund of monies paid or modify arrangements.
 No alterations to price will be made within 45 days of departure from Australia.

 DEPOSIT AND PAYMENT:

 A deposit of $750 per passenger for is required at the time of booking.
 Full payment will be required 60 days before departure for the Outback Tour.
-Cancellation over 90 days before tour departs the deposit is refundable.
-Cancellation between 90 and 61 days before departure will result in the loss of the deposit.
+Cancellation over 60 days before tour departs results in the loss of the deposit.
 Cancellation under 60 days before tour departs will result in a loss of all monies paid.
-Payment may be made by cheque or cash a 1.5% administration fee will be charged on payments made by credit cards.
+Payment may be made by cheque or cash.
+A 1.5% administration fee will be charged on payments made by credit cards.

 Travel insurance is recommended to cover the costs of cancellation fees due to illness, death in family, etc.